A specialization inequality for tropical complexes: Linear series

-However, $\lvert D \rvert$ is a closed subset~\cite[Thm.~6.2]{mikhalkin-zharkov}.
+However, $\lvert D \rvert$ is a closed subset~\cite{mikhalkin-zharkov}*{Thm.~6.2}.
 Therefore, since $\Gamma$ is not a point, we can perturb the points $p_i$ slightly and the intersection with $\lvert D \rvert$ will still be empty.
 In particular, we can make the $p_i$ distinct and rational.
 Thus, $h^0(D) \leq r(D) + 1$, so we've proved the proposition. \end{proof}

-We now give some applications of Theorem~\ref{thm:specialization} for $2$-dimensional tropical complexes, beginning with the proof of Theorem~\ref{thm:no-lift}.
-For the example of a 2-dimensional tropical complex which doesn't lift, we take the cylinder depicted in Figure~\ref{fig:hopf-regular}, which is a variant of Example~4.3 in~\cite{cartwright-surfaces}, with the circumference of the cylinder increase to~$2$ so that the underlying complex is a regular $\Delta$-complex.
+We now give some applications of Theorem~\ref{t:specialization} for 2-dimensional tropical complexes, beginning with the proof of Theorem~\ref{t:no-lift}, that there exists a 2-dimensional tropical complex which doesn't lift.
+For our example, we take the cylinder depicted in Figure~\ref{f:hopf-regular}, which is a variant of Example~4.6 in~\cite{cartwright-surfaces}, with the circumference of the cylinder increased to~$2$ so that the underlying complex is a regular $\Delta$-complex.
+This tropical complex is a tropical analogue of Hopf surface, which are non-algebraic complex surfaces.
+Tropical Hopf manifolds are explored at greater length, and in a different framework, in~\cite{ruggiero-shaw}.

-\begin{lem} Let $\Delta$ be as in Figure~\ref{fig:hopf-regular} and let $D$ be the sum of the top two edges.
-Then we claim that any divisor linearly equivalent to $mD$ is the sum of $m$ copies of parallel circles, and thus $h^0(\Delta, mD) = m+1$. \end{lem}
+\begin{lem} Let $\Delta$ be the tropical complex in Figure~\ref{f:hopf-regular} and let $D$ be the sum of the top two edges.
+Then any divisor linearly equivalent to $mD$ is the sum of $m$ copies of parallel circles, and thus $h^0(\Delta, mD) = m+1$. \end{lem}

 \begin{proof} Let $\phi$ be a PL function on~$\Delta$ such that $\div(\phi) + mD$ is effective.
 Let $C$ be a horizontal circle on the cylinder~$\Delta$ parallel to~$D$, but not equal to~$D$ or the bottom of the cylinder.
 Let $p$ be a point of~$C$ at which the restriction $\phi \vert_C$ achieves its maximum.
 The key point is that the linear functions on a neighborhood~$U$ of~$p$ embed $U$ in an open subset of $\RR^2$ and $C$ remains a straight line in this embedding.
-Since the divisor of $\phi$ is effective in $U$, $\phi\vert_{U}$ is a function of~$\RR^2$.
+Since the divisor of $\phi$ is effective in $U$, $\phi\vert_{U}$ is a convex function of~$\RR^2$.
 Thus, the restriction to $C$, which is a line segment, is also convex, but $\phi \vert_C$ achieves its maximum at~$p$ and so $\phi \vert_{C \cap U}$ must be constant.
 Since $\phi$ is constant in any neighborhood of a point in~$C$ where $\phi\vert_C$ achieves its maximum, $\phi$ is constant on~$C$.

 Thus, $\phi$ is a function solely of the vertical coordinate on~$\Delta$, and $\phi$ defines a linear equivalence between $mD$ and $m$ horizontal circles, possibly not distinct.
 For any $m$ points, these circles can be chosen to contain them, but for $m+1$ points chosen to have $m+1$ distinct heights, no sum of $m$ circles will contain all of the points.
 Therefore, $h^0(\Delta, mD) = m+1$, as claimed. \end{proof}